-Also for those who would like to revise the basics after a long break.
+Also for those who would like to revise and consolidate the basics.

 Argentine Tango Class Etiquette:

 :: Please arrive 10 minutes earlier to prepare for the class.
 We start on time.
 If you are running late, please enter the room quietly.